SAP-samples/btp-developer-guide-cap/documentation/eventing/develop/run-app-locally.md

 ```
 >Hint: The file is auto saved in SAP Business Application Studio.

-4. Choose **Send Request** on the top of the file.
+4. Choose **Send Request** at the top of the file.
 Check if you see the following message in the terminal:

     ![Send request](./images/send-request.png)